Curriculum Design and Assessment

 1. A Level 3 (QCF) qualification in their teaching subject specialism.
 Under exceptional circumstances some entrants may hold a relevant vocational qualification of at least the level above that of their learners.

 2. Five GCSEs at Grade C and above, or equivalent, to include English.
-Applicants who do not have English as a GCSE will be required to successfully achieve the University’s diagnostic test prior to entry to the programme.

 3. The ability to communicate fluently, accurately and effectively in professional spoken English (IELTS 7.5 or equivalent).

 4. A teaching or training contract for a minimum of 75 hours of teaching per academic year for the part time programme, or 150 hours of teaching placement for the full time award.
 In some circumstances, a voluntary teaching placement may also be possible for part time trainees.

 5. Trainees must have a current full DBS disclosure prior to commencing the course.

 The scheme is extremely dependent upon trainee teachers being able to put into practice in their own classrooms the values, knowledge and professional skills they gain through their studies.
 It is a requirement of the programme that applicants should be employed or in a placement as teachers, trainers or tutors for a minimum of 150 hours during the programme.
 Whilst this is a benchmark, in cases where the quality, quantity or breadth of the teaching is not sufficient to meet the requirements of the programme, it may be necessary to arrange for trainees to carry out some additional teaching.
 Teaching practice must be carried out predominantly with groups of learners, although some individual teaching can be undertaken.
 Effective teaching practice experience should ideally include: